Household Bubbling Strategies for Epidemic Control and Social Connectivity: Results

 \subsubsection{Case $\beta^I\approx 0$}

-At the opposite extreme, when $\beta^I$ is close to zero, within-household transmission is very weak, and in this regime, infected workers can transmit the disease to at most one other household member.
+At the opposite limit, when $\beta^I$ is close to zero, within-household transmission is very weak, and in this regime, infected workers can transmit the disease to at most one other household member.
 As a consequence, multiple within-household infections and their probabilities do not need to be considered, which again simplifies the analysis.
-In this regime, by using the generating function technique (see calculations in Appendix~\ref{app.sec.betIapprox0}), we obtain,
+Applying the generating-function technique in this regime (see Appendix~\ref{app.sec.betIapprox0}) gives